felixjogris/grapheqd/README.md

                     port);
-                    cannot be used in conjunction with either option -e or -s -d                run in foreground, and log to stdout/stderr, do not detach detach from terminal, do not log to syslog -e <program>      read PCM data from this program's standard output; the name of the soundcard is passed as first commandline parameter to <program>; if the second commandline
+                    cannot be used in conjunction with either option -e or -s -d                run in foreground, and log to stdout/stderr, do not detach from terminal, do not log to syslog -e <program>      read PCM data from this program's standard output; the name of the soundcard is passed as first commandline parameter to <program>; if the second commandline